xSardine/anisongDB-backend/CONTRIBUTING.md

 Optionally :

 > 4. ***Add tests*** for your changes, if applicable.
+> 5. ***Add documentation*** for your changes, if applicable.
-> 5. Run the ***code formatter, linter and tests***.
+> 6. Run the ***code formatter, linter and tests***.
 See the [Formatting, Linting and Testing](#formatting-linting-and-testing) section for more details.
-> 6. ***Add documentation*** for your changes, if applicable.

-I can take care of this for you if you want to contribute a feature or fix a bug, but you don't want to go through the hassle
+I can take care of this for you if you want to contribute a feature or fix a bug, but don't want to go through the hassle

 Open a pull request to this repository :